ChalmersGU-AI-course/shrdlite-course-project/README-ASTAR.md

 		index.html		-	is where you run the game
-		Fifteen.sh 		-	bash script that compiles the neccesary coffeescript files to the same js file
+		Fifteen.sh 		-	bash script that compiles the neccesary coffeescript files to the same js file prioriy-queue.js	-	A library for the priority queue in A* source: github.com/adamhooper/js-priority-queue

 	Heuristics
 		Manhattan distance	-	This works well for the problem instance.
 		Without heuristics	-	This did not work well on the general case of the problem instance.
 It did take too long time to compute most of the time.